mcdonn/LSA2019-Reproducible-Research/rstudio_dynamic_documents/README.md

 ### You can rely on [this very handy cheatsheet for R Markdown](https://www.rstudio.com/wp-content/uploads/2016/03/rmarkdown-cheatsheet-2.0.pdf).
 </center>

+*If you'd like a more information to reference have a look at [The Definitive Guide to R Markdown](https://bookdown.org/yihui/rmarkdown/)

-*If you're feeling a bit confused or intimadated by all of this, feel free to take some time to look over [this very gentle introduction to R Markdown](https://rmarkdown.rstudio.com/lesson-1.html)
+*If you're feeling a bit confused or intimadated by all of this, feel free to take some time to look over [this very gentle introduction to R Markdown](https://rmarkdown.rstudio.com/lesson-1.html) *or* [this other short introduction](https://kbroman.org/knitr_knutshell/pages/Rmarkdown.html)

 ## [Exercise 1: Besemah Stress](phonetics_paper.Rmd)
 This is a very basic example of a dynamic document.
 First, use the `knit` command to compile the document.
 Then, read through the document and look out for commented sections in between \<!-- and -->.
 For each of these, I list different tasks to complete throughout the document.
 I'll be walking around to help you complete these tasks.